• Home /

 Updating QuickBooks Desktop ensures you use the latest version of the software and that it is compatible with Windows.
 This way, it ensures that incompatibility or outdated features do not prevent payroll from deducting taxes.

-An up-to-date payroll tax table means the accurate tax rates and the tax calculation os the payroll can deduct taxes seamlessly.
+An up-to-date payroll tax table makes sure that the tax rates are recent and the tax calculation is accurate.
+This allows the payroll taxes to be withheld correctly.

 • Go to the Employees menu.